pmajka/poSSum/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to the poSSum Nonlinear Registration Framework
+Welcome to the poSSum 3D Image reconstruction framework
 ========================================================

-Nonlinear registration framework by Piotr Majka
+PoSSum 3D image reconstruction framework by Piotr Majka (pmajka@nencki.gov.pl)

 Basic workflow building blocks: